-- If your child has sustained a head injury, fracture to the jaw or other bodily injury, or he/she needs immediate medical attention you should visit your nearest emergency department.
+If your child has sustained a head injury, fracture to the jaw or other bodily injury, or needs immediate medical attention you should visit your nearest emergency department.
+(UWS – nearest hospital is Mount Sinai West at 1000 10th Avenue at 58th Street).
 Keep in mind that it may be quicker for help to arrive to you; in such cases, call 911.

 - For non-life threatening emergencies, during office hours, call our office at 646-558-6058 to inform us of the nature of the emergency so that we may prepare for your visit (such as dental trauma, toothache, swelling, etc.).